kellec8/ck-senior-design/README.md

 ## Project Abstract

 A website that will host a game made in React about cooking food under a certain amount of time.
-Will involve database elements, but much of the focus will be on the design of the frontend.
+The focus will be on the design of the frontend.

 ## Project Description